Trump says U.S. in 'extremely high' level talks with North Korea on summit

 Contacts between the two side in recent weeks have involved U.S. intelligence and State Department officials, a U.S. official told Reuters this month.
 The most senior U.S. official known to have visited Pyongyang in recent years was then-U.S. intelligence chief James Clapper in 2014.

-Trump, who has exchanged bellicose threats with Kim in the past year, said U.S. officials are looking at five different locations for a meeting with Kim.
-Asked if any of those were in the United States, Trump said “no”.
+Trump, who has exchanged bellicose threats with Kim in the past year, said U.S. officials were looking at five locations for a meeting with Kim.
+Asked if any of those were in the United States, Trump replied: “No.”

-A U.S. official said sites in southeast Asia and in Europe were among those under discussion.
+A U.S. official said sites in Southeast Asia and Europe were among those under discussion.
 Kim has rarely left North Korea.

 Speculation has centered on a range of sites including Pyongyang, the demilitarized zone between the Koreas, Stockholm, Geneva and Mongolia.